kkruecke/cplus-documentation/notes/rvalue-forwarding-refs.rst

     j = 9;
     cout << j;  // prints: 9

-The temporay is deleted once j goes out of scope, and this technique has no real applicability.
+The temporay is deleted once j goes out of scope, and thus this technique has no real applicability.
 The real value of rvalues simply lies in the ability of the compiler to detect then.
-If the compiler see an rvalue, it thinks, "oh, this is an rvalue, is there method that takes an rvalue reference"?, and if there is, it invokes it.
+If the compiler see an rvalue, it thinks, "oh, this is an rvalue, is there method that takes an rvalue reference", and if there is, it invokes it.

 Implications for constructors and assignment operators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When C++11 introduced rvalue references, it allowed constructors and assignment operators to be overloaed with rvalue references.
 This allows the compiler to now branch at compiler time depending on whether the constructor (or assignment operator) is
 being passed an lvalue or an rvalue.
 But how do you implement the constructor and assigment operator that take an rvalue reference?

 Implementation of move constructor and move assignment operator